greg-raven/Uncommon-Sense/_drafts/all.md

 It is necessary for every American, with becoming energy to endeavor to stop the dissemination of principles evidently destructive of the cause for which they have bled.
 It must be the combined virtue of the rulers and of the people to do this, and to rescue and save their civil and religious rights from the outstretched arm of tyranny, which may appear under any mode or form of government.
 Mercy Warren

-Let’s be clear: the work of science has nothing whatever to do with consensus.
+Let's be clear: the work of science has nothing whatever to do with consensus.
 Consensus is the business of politics.
 Science, on the contrary, requires only one investigator who happens to be right, which means that he or she has results that are verifiable by reference to the real world.
 In science consensus is irrelevant.
 What is relevant is reproducible results.
 The greatest scientists in history are great precisely because they broke with the consensus.
 Michael Crichton

 If we lose freedom here, there is no place to escape to.
 This is the last stand on earth.
 Michael Flynn